xerolinux/XeroWiki/docs/distro.md

 ## Support/Issues

 If you encounter any *other* issues or have questions directly related to the installation, feel free to reach out to me on **Fosstodon** or **Discord**.
+Please do not ask ok **Ko-Fi**.
 All relevant links are provided in the footer, and I'll do my best to assist you.

 <p align="center">
     <img src="https://i.imgur.com/6qyA6nM.jpeg" alt="rice">